bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

 model!
 That is, you have to have some idea of what latent variables you want to include, how these variables are related to each other and the observed variables, and finally how to fit the model (which depends on the connectivity).
-All of the introduce potential for a misspecification of the model.
+All of these issues introduce potential for a misspecification of the model.
 For example, maybe you forgot to include stroke width and now all your handwritten digits are blurry because it averaged over types of stroke widths in your training dataset.
-Wouldn't it be nice if you *didn't* need to explicitly specify the latent variables (and associated distributions), nor the relationships between them, and on top of all of this had an easy way to fit the model?
+Wouldn't it be nice if you didn't need to explicitly specify the latent variables (and associated distributions), nor the relationships between them, and on top of all of this had an easy way to fit the model?
 Enter variational autoencoders.

 |h3| 2.1 From a Standard Normal Distributions to a Complex Latent Variable Model |h3e|